IRlexx/GazeMT/README.md

 3. Execute the training and testing commands.

 The following is an example of training and testing on the Gaze360 dataset:

-If you want to train on the Gaze360 dataset, you should first modify the config file, and then use the following command to perform triple-fold cross-training:
+To train on the Gaze360 dataset, you should first modify the configuration file as required and then perform triple cross-training using the following commands:

 ```python
         python trainer/total.py -s config/train/config_gaze360.yaml
 ```